JoeyBGOfficial/MIMO-TWR-Identity-Threat-Recognition/README.md

 **(1) Environment Issues:** The project consists of mostly MATLAB code.
 The recommended MATLAB version is R2025a and above.
 The program is executed by the CPU environment, but GPU version is also provided.

 **(3) Algorithm Design Issues:** This work addresses a pioneering scientific problem.
-By benchmarking against several state-of-the-art methods reproduced from related studies on TWR HAR, we demonstrate that our proposed approach consistently outperforms existing methods by over 10% in recognition accuracy.
+By benchmarking against several state-of-the-art methods reproduced from other sub-fileds on TWR HAR, we demonstrate that our proposed approach consistently outperforms existing methods by over 10% in recognition accuracy.

 **(4) Right Issues: ⭐Considering intellectual property and the hard work of many team members, this work only open-sources my code and visualization results, not the real-world raw data.
 Additionally, this project is strictly for learning purposes only.
 Any direct use for paper submissions, patents, or commercialization must receive our consent!⭐**